 Oklahoma Boating Laws for Children

-Oklahoma Boating Laws for Children require that all children under the age of 12 years wear a personal flotation device while on a boat.
-Boat operators are also responsible for ensuring that all passengers wear a personal flotation device.
-Oklahoma requires boat ramps to be located at least 50 feet from any shoreline, except those operated by the Tulsa Port of Catoosa.
+Oklahoma Boating Laws for Children require that all children under 12 years wear a personal flotation device while on a boat.
+Boat operators are also responsible for ensuring passengers wear personal flotation devices.
+Oklahoma requires boat ramps to be located at least 50 feet from any shoreline except those operated by the Tulsa Port of Catoosa.

 Conclusion

 All boats must have life jackets on board for each person in Oklahoma.
-Unless you are in a covered vessel, it is also the law to wear a life jacket while boating.
-Children 12 and under must wear a life jacket at all times while on a boat.
+Unless you are in a covered vessel, wearing a life jacket while boating is also the law.
+Children 12 and under must always wear a life jacket while on a boat.